-Estimates from Naive Model Ignoring the Bias from Common Information ν_1 .
+Table V Estimates from Naive Model Ignoring the Bias from Common Information v_1

-Note: The outcome is the share of firms with a loan in 2004 to 2008 that received a new loan in 2008-2010.
+The outcome is the share of firms with a loan in 2004 to 2008 that received a new loan in 2008 to 2010.
 The naive model ignores the fact that only a subset of firms reaches the second stage.
-For each model, counterfactual lending is computed by assuming that the information gap W is equal to zero.
-The sample is restricted to U.S. non-financial firms that list the reason for borrowing as "working capital" or "corporate purposes."
+For each model, counterfactual lending is computed by assuming that the information gap W is equal to 0.
+The sample is restricted to U.S. nonfinancial firms that list the reason for borrowing as "working capital" or "corporate purposes."